s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 Some opensource project for data warehouses include Apache Hive, Spark SQL, Cloudera Impala, Facebook Presto, Apache Tajo, and Apache Drill.

 ## Stars and Snowflakes: Schemas for Analytics
+Many data warehouses are used in a fairly formulaic style, known as a star schema (also known as dimen‐ sional modeling ).